-In the United States, the EU and other jurisdictions, there have been and we expect there will continue to be a number of legislative and regulatory initiatives and proposed changes to the healthcare system that could affect our operations.
+In the United States, the EU, the United Kingdom and other jurisdictions, there have been and we expect there will continue to be a number of legislative and regulatory initiatives and proposed changes to the healthcare system that could affect our operations.

 In the United States, federal and state governments continue to propose and pass legislation designed to reform delivery of, or payment for, health care, which include initiatives to reduce the cost of healthcare generally and drugs specifically.
-For example, in March 2010, the United States, U.S. Congress enacted the Patient Protection and Affordable Care Act and the Health Care and Education Reconciliation Act (the "ACA") substantially changed, which expanded health care coverage through Medicaid expansion and the way implementation of the individual mandate for health insurance coverage and which included changes to the coverage and reimbursement of drug products under government healthcare is financed by both governmental programs.
+For example, in March 2010, the U.S. Congress enacted the Patient Protection and Affordable Care Act and the Health Care and Education Reconciliation Act (the "ACA"), which expanded health care coverage through Medicaid expansion and the implementation of the individual mandate for health insurance coverage and which included changes to the coverage and reimbursement of drug products under government healthcare programs.

-Beyond the ACA, there are ongoing and private insurers, widespread health care reform efforts, a number of which have focused on regulation of prices or payment for drug products.
-Drug pricing and significantly impacts payment reform was a focus of the U.S. pharmaceutical industry.
-The ACA, among other things, subjected biologic products Trump Administration and has been a focus of the Biden Administration.
+Beyond the ACA, there are ongoing and widespread health care reform efforts, a number of which have focused on regulation of prices or payment for drug products.
+Drug pricing and payment reform was a focus of the Trump Administration and has been an ongoing focus of the Biden Administration.
 For example, federal legislation enacted in 2021 eliminates a statutory cap on Medicaid drug rebate program rebates effective January 1, 2024.
-As another example, the Inflation Reduction Act ("IRA") of 2022 includes a number of changes intended to potential competition by lower-cost biosimilars, introduced address rising prescription drug prices in Medicare Parts B and D, with varying implementation dates.
-These changes include caps on Medicare Part D out-of-pocket costs, Medicare Part B and Part D drug price inflation rebates, a new methodology by which rebates owed by manufacturers under Medicare Part D manufacturer discount drug program (replacing the MDRP are calculated for drugs and biologics that are inhaled, infused, instilled, implanted or injected, increased the minimum Medicaid rebates owed by manufacturers under the MDRP, extended manufacturer Medicaid rebate obligations to utilization by individuals enrolled in Medicaid managed care organizations, established annual fees and taxes on manufacturers of certain branded prescription drugs and biologics, and established a new ACA Medicare Part D coverage gap discount program.
+As another example, the Inflation Reduction Act ("IRA") of 2022 includes a number of changes intended to address rising prescription drug prices in Medicare Parts B and D, with varying implementation dates.
+These changes include caps on Medicare Part D out-of-pocket costs, Medicare Part B and Part D drug price inflation rebates, a new Medicare Part D manufacturer discount drug program (replacing the ACA Medicare Part D coverage gap discount program) and a drug price negotiation program for certain high spend Medicare Part B and D drugs (with the first negotiated prices to go into effect in 2026).
+The impact of the IRA on our business and the broader pharmaceutical industry remains uncertain as implementation is ongoing.
+These changes or other changes could affect the market conditions for our products.
+We expect continued scrutiny on drug pricing and government price reporting from Congress, agencies, and other bodies.